The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Cast Harpe after 2 appears on the countdown, or at 1.7s exactly.
 * Shadow of Death

-  * Potion -- see Opener section for more info.
+  * Potion (As late as possible without clipping) -- see Opener section for more info.
 * Soul Slice

-  * Arcane Circle -- press this **ASAP** after the GCD to avoid clipping.
+  * Arcane Circle -- press this as late as possible without clipping your next GCD.
+Recommended a .5s Delay.
   * Gluttony
 * Executioner's Gibbet
 * Executioner's Gallows